Welcome to our home

 We are one of the leading horse riding training centres in the UK.
 Regardless of whether you are an absolute beginner or an experienced rider, our ethos remains the same.
 At Hallingbury Hall Equestrian Centre we pride ourselves on running a professional and happy yard, offering a teaching system where both horses and humans are praised for good work resulting in a positive and highly motivating learning environment.

 Sally is the driving force behind Hallingbury Hall and works alongside her daughter Alex running the overall business operation as well as actively teaching.
 She has qualified and successfully competed in eight National Dressage Championships.
 Sally is a listed dressage judge and an international dressage trainer.
 She has three competition horses who are all competing at PSG and above.
-Sally has her BHSI (SM).
+Sally has her BHSI (SM) and is trained by Carl Hester.